Petroleum industry in Syria: Oil production during the Syrian Civil War

 The Syrian Civil War broke out in 2011 and is ongoing.
 In the same year, Syria's major trading partners imposed international sanctions on Syrian oil and financial system, devastating the Syrian oil industry, adding to the devastation of the civil war.
 Local exporters of oil in Syria include the Altoun Group in Maaraba, Rif Dimashq, Syria, formed in 1968, which it is owned by Salim Altoun, has been on an EU sanctions list since May 2012.

 During the civil war, the self-declared state of Islamic State of Iraq and the Levant (ISIL/ISIS) controlled most oil fields in eastern Syria starting from 2013, in which they smuggled the oil located in Deir ez-Zor province outside Syria by producing 34,000–40,000 barrels per day (bpd).
 Quality of Petroleum determined price of each barrel sold at the wellhead 25 to 45 dollars.

 Following the American control of eastern Syria, American President Donald Trump claimed on 28 October 2019 that $45 million a month could be earned from the Syrian oil.
-In November 2019, Syrian President Bashar al-Assad indicated that ISIS terrorists have two partners in stealing the Syrian oil since 2014, Recep Tayyip Erdoğan and his coterie, and the Americans who always try to loot the other countries.
+In November 2019 Trump said to the press that “We’re keeping the oil, we have the oil, the oil is secure, we left troops behind only for the oil.”
+In November 2019, Syrian President Bashar al-Assad stated that ISIS terrorists have two partners in stealing the Syrian oil since 2014, Recep Tayyip Erdoğan and the Americans.
+A CNN News report has showed that a company known as Delta Crescent Energy Company, which was formed by James Cain, a former US ambassador to Denmark, James Reese, a retired Delta Force Army officer, and John Dorrier, a veteran oil executive, was formed for the purpose of securing an oil contract in Syria and had worked with the U.S. State Department.
+In April 2020, the company received a license from the Treasury Department exempting it from the sanctions the US has placed on Syria in order to isolate the Syrian government.
+On 28 May 2021, the Biden administration decided not to renew Delta Crescent's license, and gave them 30 days to cease operations in Syria; the company no longer operates there.
+China has alleged the U.S. steals Syrian oil at the UN.

-However, Syria produced 406,000 barrels per day (bpd) in 2008, but the oil production dropped to 353,000 bdp in 2011 and had plunged to just 24,000 bdp by 2018, a reduction of more than 90%, according to British Petroleum Statistical Review of World Energy.
+However, Syria produced 406,000 barrels per day (bpd) in 2008, but the oil production dropped to 353,000 bpd in 2011 and had plunged to just 24,000 bpd by 2018, a reduction of more than 90%, according to the BP Statistical Review of World Energy.

 In January 2020, militants sent divers to plant explosives on the underwater pipelines at an oil facility of Syria.
 On January 27, the bombs exploded off the Mediterranean coast, leaving the Baniyas oil refinery damaged.
 The facility at the time was recorded to have capacity to process over 13,000 barrels of crude oil per day.